 “Water Droplet" has its roots in a Chinese saying: That with enough time and consistent effort, water droplets can corrode away a rock,” shared Jessie.
 “This is representative of what we are trying to accomplish by teaching English to Cambodian children.
 With time and determination, they can conquer the seemingly daunting task of learning a new language.”

 Along with crafting the programming strategy and creating audiobook recordings, Jessie also spearheaded fundraising for the program.
-She and her mother, philanthropist Lu Jin, visited CFC last fall to introduce Water Droplet and deliver 10 tablets and headsets they generously donated to classrooms.
-Since, Jessie has engaged donors to expand the program to all of CFC’s ESL classrooms in the 2023 academic year by providing fifty tablets, four smart tvs, and the necessary security boxes and tablet covers.
+Jessie visited CFC schools and delivered tables and headsets to classrooms.
+She also has engaged donors to expand the program to all of CFC’s ESL classrooms in the 2023 academic year by providing fifty tablets, four smart TVs, and the necessary security boxes and tablet covers.